-The Innovative Leadership Project for Vital Congregations launched a new round of seminars on Saturday, September 24th, 2011.
+The Innovative Leadership Project for Vital Congregations launched a new round of seminars in 2011.
 The Innovative Leadership Project is designed around a 7-month cycle that starts in September of each year.
 It is designed for churches in a group (District, Cluster, City) to gather learn together in Four Innovative Leadership Project Seminars.
 Between the seminars church teams and individuals work on various assignments with the goal of developing and improving various ministry areas in the congregation.
 To learn about the project go to http://churchleaderUMC.com.

 The NM Conference Small Membership Church Committee provides a forum for discussion for both clergy and laity.
 They now have a discussion page on Facebook.

 For anyone who is interested, we will be reading a book together in October--Vital Signs, A Pathway to Congregational Wholeness by Dan R. Dick.
 Please check out this Facebook page and get your copy of Vital Signs...
 Come and join the conversation!

 Eagle Nest, Navajo, El Vado, and Heron Lakes are the lakes in New Mexico at this time of year that experience the land-locked Kokanee Salmon as they begin their final pilgrimage and spawn for the future.
 These fish, sometimes know as Sockeye Salmon, have a well defined life cycle.
 The spawn marks the end of one’s cycle and the beginning of another’s cycle.